 Various instructional, developmental and competitive programs are offered during the school year as well as during Summer School.

 Punahou also offers intermediate, junior varsity and varsity level ILH athletics teams.

 Punahou hosts, organizes and coordinates tennis tournaments at the School's facilities, as well as in the community.
 These tournaments provide opportunities for Punahou and non-Punahou students to participate.
 Punahou works closely with the USTA, HHSAA, ILH and other organizations to conduct these events for the community.

 Junior Tennis Championships

-Every October (during Discoverers Day weekend) Punahou organizes, hosts, and coordinates the annual Punahou Jr. Challenger & Open Championships.
-The tournament is open to public and is a wonderful opportunity for aspiring young players to begin or continue their competitive experience in the game of tennis.
+Every October (during Discoverers Day weekend) Punahou organizes, hosts, and coordinates the annual Mike MacKinnon Punahou Jr. Challenger & Open Championships.
+The tournament is open to the public and is a wonderful opportunity for aspiring young players to begin or continue their competitive experience in the game of tennis.

-Punahou offers a 14 and under, 12 and under, and 10 and under divisions for both boys and girls with singles and doubles opportunities.
+Punahou offers a 16 and under, 14 and under, and 12 and under, divisions for both boys and girls with singles and doubles opportunities.